softwaresaved/build_and_test_examples/jenkins/Fortran.md

 Publish test results
 --------------------

-FORTRAN unit tests written using FRUIT can output test results in xUnit-compliant XML.
+Fortran unit tests written using FRUIT can output test results in xUnit-compliant XML.
 By default this file is called `result.xml`.
 Jenkins can then parse and present this information in a more useful way.
 So:

 * Click Configure.
 * Under the Post-build Actions heading, click Add post-build action.